††††† RELATES TO: 7 C.F.R. 274.2, 274.4, 274.5, 274.6

 ††††† (b) A household member or authorized representative signs a statement attesting to the loss.

-††††† (3) If the household is eligible for replacement benefits, the replacement shall equal the:
+††††† (3) If the household is eligible for replacement benefits, the replacement shall equal:

-††††† (a) Amount of the loss to the household, not to exceed the maximum of one (1) monthís benefits for the household requesting replacement; or
+††††† (a) The amount of the loss to the household, not to exceed the maximum of one (1) monthís benefits for the household requesting replacement; or

-††††† (b) Full value of the benefits, if the replacement includes restored benefits.
+††††† (b) Up to the full value of the benefits, if the replacement includes restored benefits.

 ††††† (4) The cabinet shall not provide a replacement due to a household misfortune if: